vllm-project/vllm/docs/source/grammars/grammars.rst

 Likely many of these characters aren't useful in your generation.

-Expect an ~10x speedup if you constrain your generation to UTF-8, eliminating 3,042 unnecessary characters.
+Expect increased performance if you constrain your generation to UTF-8, eliminating 3,042 unnecessary characters.

 .. code-block::